Zapper-fi/studio-docs/docs/event-interpretation.md

 ## What is an event interpreter?

-Event interpretation is the process of translating complex onchain information into a human-readable summary for display on [Zapper's activity feed](www.zapper.xyz/feed)
+Event interpretation is the process of translating complex onchain information into a **human-readable summary** for display on [Zapper's activity feed](www.zapper.xyz/feed).

 With approximately 1,000,000 transactions processed daily on the Ethereum network, each transaction represents an onchain event encompassing various activities like mints, swaps, deposits, rugpulls, and more.
 Despite containing valuable information and context, transactions are often challenging to parse due to factors like logs, methods, internal transactions, and obfuscation caused by business logic and gas optimizations.